-Moderator: Ray Isle, Food & Wine Magazine, California
+Moderator: Ray Isle, Food & Wine Magazine, New York

-From new packaging and label innovations, customer management software to point-of-sale displays, to digital media engagement tools to next-generation giveaway items, vendors are constantly creating new ways to help wine marketers engage with their customers.
+From new packaging innovations to customer management software, apps and digital media engagement tools, vendors are constantly creating new ways to help wine marketers engage with their customers.
 You’ll see some of these new offerings employed in Unified talks this year.
 Now stroll the Unified show floor to meet the companies behind some of the newest ways to differentiate your product and manage your message.

 Journey mapping—visually depicting the customer experience from the first interaction with your brand through (hopefully) an ongoing relationship—is a powerful tool to understand and drive your business from a customer perspective.
 This how-to session will cover the basics of creating a customer journey map and using it to enhance the experience at each touchpoint in the customer journey.
 Map your way to fostering more relevant, creative and meaningful engagement with potential, first-time and long-time customers.

 Moderator: Jennifer Leitman, Francis Ford Coppola Presents, California